 - Off-menu “large” Garden Salad (No Cheese)

+I’m not a fan of salads generally, but that’s about all Smashburger has for Vegans other than a botched vegetable sandwich so I’ll start off with them.
 The only dressing that’s vegan that they have is Balsamic Vinaigrette, but if you’re a freak like me you could always ask for some guacamole to stir in as a dressing.

-Breads & Buns
+Vegan Breads & Buns at Smashburger:

 - Chipotle Bun

 Since their fries contain beef fat I’m not sure what you’d make a sandwich out of, I suppose maybe just cold vegetables, but hey they have some vegan buns.
 On their US allergen menu they say all breads are toasted using “real” butter that contains dairy, so specify without it or for it to not be toasted to ensure it’s vegan.

 Keep in mind Smashburger does not have a vegan burger currently, they have a black bean veggie burger, but as far as we know you cannot make it vegan-friendly.

 - Avocado Slices